wwarthen/RomWBW/branches/wbw/ReadMe.txt

 -----------

 RomWBW will now run under it's native BIOS (HBIOS) or under UNA BIOS (UBIOS).
-There is a pre-built ROM images for UNA in the Output directory.
+There are pre-built ROM images for UNA in the Output directory.

 CP/M vs. ZSystem